TheJelmega/prog-lang/design/README.md

 ```

 A constructing expression constructs a new instance of a type.
-This consists of a group of multiple expressions and can be used
+This consists of a group of multiple expressions and can also be used in [in-place expressions](#98-in-place-expression--).

 ### 9.11.1.
 Tuple expression [↵](#911-constructing-expression--)